AliOKeeffe/word-Py/README.md

 In the example above, the first "E" should be red as it has already been guessed correctly but instead, it is yellow.

-This was because when the `for loop` first encounters the letter "E" the program won't know if it will encounter that letter again in subsequent loops and therefore has to colour it yellow.
-When the `for loop` encounters the next "E" it correctly colours it green however it cannot go back and change the first instance of "E" retroactively meaning it will stay yellow.
+This was because when the `for` loop first encounters the letter "E" the program won't know if it will encounter that letter again in subsequent loops and therefore has to colour it yellow.
+When the `for` loop encounters the next "E" it correctly colours it green however it cannot go back and change the first instance of "E" retroactively meaning it will stay yellow.

 This was a very complex problem to solve.
 Firstly I had to count the number of instances of each letter in the Answer.
 I found a post on stack overflow which detailed the Counter method from the Collections python library.
 Once I got the letter count, then each time a letter was guessed correctly I would deduct 1 from the letter count meaning that a second instance of the letter could not go yellow after it had already gone green.

 I still had an issue whereby if the letter went yellow first - then the second instance could go green but the first yellow instance would remain yellow.
-To solve this; I had to create two `for loops` instead of one.
+To solve this; I had to create two `for` loops instead of one.
 The first would check if any of the letters should be green and the second would handle the yellow and red letters.

-Now because I had two `for loops`, this resulted in duplicate guesses being printed out.
+Now because I had two `for` loops, this resulted in duplicate guesses being printed out.
 To solve this, instead of adding the colour coded response to a string and printing it out immediately, I had to add each guessed letter to a dictionary within a dictionary using the letter index as the key and add the colour of the letter and the letter itself as key : value pairs.
 Once the dictionary was created, I could then print out the colour coded string by looping through the dictionary and using an if/else statement to add the Colorama colours to each letter using the colour value from the dictionary.

 ### Sorting the Dictionary